nhs-england-tools/repository-template/docs/guides/Scan_dependencies.md

   - `IDP_AWS_REPORT_UPLOAD_ACCOUNT_ID` - the central AWS account ID where the reports will be uploaded; this will be set by a GitHub organization owner
   - `IDP_AWS_REPORT_UPLOAD_REGION` - the region of the AWS account; this will be set by a GitHub organization owner
   - `IDP_AWS_REPORT_UPLOAD_ROLE_NAME` - a dedicated role name for this repository that can authenticate to the central location for the purpose of uploading the reports
-  - `IDP_AWS_REPORT_UPLOAD_BUCKET_ENDPOINT` - this is a dedicated S3 bucket endpoint for uploading the reports and should be in the following format `s3://bucket-name/repository-identifier/`
+  - `IDP_AWS_REPORT_UPLOAD_BUCKET_ENDPOINT` - this is a dedicated S3 bucket endpoint for uploading the reports and should be in the following format `s3://bucket-name/repository-identifier`, without the trilling `/`
 - If you have any queries about how to set this up, please contact either [@stefaniuk](https://github.com/stefaniuk) or [@andyblundell](https://github.com/andyblundell)

 ## Testing